aws-samples/amazon-ec2-image-builder-samples/CloudFormation/EC2 Image Builder Blog Post/README.md

 ### CloudFormation

-The ```CloudFormation``` folder contains sample CloudFormation templates in yaml format.
+This folder contains sample CloudFormation templates in yaml format.
 There are 2 template files:
 1. The codepipeline-cfn.yml template will create CodeCommit repository and CodePipeline pipeline.
 2. The second template file ib_builder.yml is what you commit to your Git repository.
 When you commit this file, it will launch a 2nd CloudFormation stack that kick-starts EC2 Image Builder pipeline for golden AMI creation.